karish-grover/Humor-Analysis-using-Ensembles-of-Simple-Transformers/README.md

 This is the offical repository for the paper **HAHA@IberLEF2021: Humor Analysis using Ensembles of Simple Transformers** by team **Jocoso**.

 This paper describes the system submitted to the Humor Analysis based on Human Annotation (HAHA) task at IberLEF 2021.
-This system achieved the highest results in the main task of binary classification(Task 1) and was based on an ensemble of pre-trained **multilingual BERT**, pre-trained Spanish BERT i.e. **BETO**, a variation of **BETO** finetuned for sentiment analysis, **RoBERTa**, and a naive **Bayes** classifier.
+This system achieved the highest results in the main task of binary classification (Task 1) and was based on an ensemble of pre-trained **multilingual BERT**, pre-trained Spanish BERT i.e. **BETO**, a variation of **BETO** finetuned for sentiment analysis, **RoBERTa**, and a naive **Bayes** classifier.
 Our models achieve the winning F1 Score of **0.8850** in the Binary Classification task, the second place macro F1 Scores of **0.2916** and **0.3578** in Multi-class Classification and Multi-label Classification tasks respectively, and the third place RMSE score of **0.6295** in the Regression task.

 **Competition Details and Data**: https://www.fing.edu.uy/inco/grupos/pln/haha/

 # Task 1: Binary Classification

-The baseline provided bythe organizers for this task uses Naive Bayes with TFIDF features for BinaryClassification of tweets.
+The baseline provided by the organizers for this task uses Naive Bayes with TFIDF features for Binary Classification of tweets.
 It achieves an F1 score of **0.6619** over the testing corpus.In the final solution, we tried a series of ensembles of pre-trained models.
 The model used in the final solution is an ensemble of 5 models.

 | **Ensembles Used**                           | **Ensemble ID**     |
 | ---------------                              | ---------------     |